MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_reporttype.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.ReportType

 ## -description

-Retrieves the type of report associated with the given numeric control.
+Gets the type of report associated with the given numeric control.

 ## -property-value

 The report type.

 ## -remarks